-For Level 1, our logic is that others are generally still able to understand a message when it is missing sentence-final punctuation or when a word is not properly capitalized.
+For Level 1, our logic is that conversational partners are generally still able to understand a message when it is missing sentence-final punctuation or when a word is not properly capitalized.
 Because they are of at least intermediate English proficiency, participants can be assumed to know the underlying rules related to punctuation and capitalization; their errors result rather from inattentiveness \citep{sermsook2017analysis} and the informal nature of the conversational genre \citep{cohen1976toward}.
-Consider Ex.
-1 in Table \ref{tb:ex_table}: the syntactic structure of the sentence makes clear that the user's response is listing names of actors despite the lack of capitalization and sentence-final punctuation.
+Consider Ex.1 in Table \ref{tb:ex_table}: the syntactic structure of the sentence makes it clear that the user is listing names of actors despite the lack of capitalization and punctuation.

-For Level 2, our logic is that people are likely able to understand a message despite usage of acronyms, abbreviations, non-English internet slang, or a missing apostrophe.
-The use of these forms in text-based online conversation is to be expected, since these types of abbreviations are becoming more commonplace in all student writing \citep{purcell2013impact, thangaraj2015influence}.
-However, such cases could potentially lead to misunderstanding, especially when conversing with someone of a different generation or sociolinguistic background.
+For Level 2, our logic is that interlocutors are likely able to understand a message despite usage of acronyms, abbreviations, non-English internet slang, or a missing apostrophe.
+An example of such non-English internet slang is shown in Ex.
+2 in Table \ref{tb:ex_table}.
+The use of such forms in text-based online conversation is to be expected, since these types of abbreviations are common in all student writing \citep{purcell2013impact, thangaraj2015influence}.
+However, such cases could potentially lead to misunderstanding, especially when conversing with someone of a different generation or linguistic background.
 Therefore, we categorize these non-standard forms as moderate \say{errors} (though they are not errors in the traditional sense).
 We do not consider these non-standard forms as significant because our assumption is that the writer intentionally chose to use these forms for brevity and in the spirit of informality common in online chat \citep{forsythand2007lexical}.